+COVENANT AGREEMENT FOR RM

+Name:

+Ministry Context:

+Address City State Zip

+Candidate:

-COVENANT AGREEMENT FORM Name: Ministry Context: Address City State Zip Candidate: Please take time to respond with what you feel reflects your understanding of the covenant agreement between the New Brunswick Theological Seminary Doctor of Ministry Program and the candidate.
-We appreciate your willingness to serve as a covenant participant and wish to both assist you in this ministry and have the benefit of your experience.
-We will appreciate any guidance you will give below as part of this agreement.
-I accept the invitation to be a participant because: Please indicate [] I have been thoroughly informed of what is expected of me. [] Yes, I am committed to the three years of the program.
-Are there any suggestions you have for us about the candidate's program or the whole Doctor of Ministry Program from your point of involvement?
+Please take time to respond with agreement between the New Brucandidate.
+We appreciate your wou in this ministry and have the will give below as part of this agreement.
+Inswick Theological Sovillingness to serve as benefit of your experion eminary Doctor of Mi a covenant participa inistry Program and the ant and wish to both assist

+I accept the invitation to be a par ticipant because:

+Please indicate

+[] I have been thoroughly inform ned of what is expecte ed of me.

+[] Yes, I am committed to the thr ree years of the progra am.

+Are there any suggestions you had Ministry Program from your point andidate's program o or the whole Doctor of

+Date Signed